 “This is an odd dog!
 I do not know why, but I’ll take him!”

 “Good, but we have better dogs with performances, with pedigrees!”

 “Well … is he sick?
 Does it have parasites?
 Does he lack anything?”

 “Good.
 Then I take him”.

-When he heard this, Fido began to rejoice and wag his tail harder.
+Fido began to rejoice and wag his tail harder when he heard this.
 Still constantly.
 This is why his master named him Konstanz.
-Fido had heard so many times the reproach that he was constantly wagging his tail, that this seemed to be a name better than Fido.
+Fido had heard so many times the reproach that he was constantly wagging his tail that this seemed to be a name better than Fido.

-Copyright © Marcus Victor Grant 2016-present Translation by Cristiana Brezeanu of the therapeutical metaphor “Şcoala pentru căţei “ published initially by Marcus Victor Grant in Romanian on the 26th of August 2019 on Discerne.
+Copyright © Marcus Victor Grant 2016-present Translation by Cristiana Brezeanu of the therapeutical metaphor “Şcoala pentru căţei “published initially by Marcus Victor Grant in Romanian on the 26th of August 2019 on Discerne.
 Copyright © Marcus Victor Grant, all rights reserved.
-Originally written in 2016.
+Initially written in 2016.